Thromboelastometry

 Thromboelastometry (TEM), previously named rotational thromboelastography (ROTEG) or rotational thromboelastometry (ROTEM), is an established viscoelastic method for hemostasis testing in whole blood.
 It is a modification of traditional thromboelastography (TEG).

 TEM investigates the interaction of coagulation factors, their inhibitors, anticoagulant drugs, blood cells, specifically platelets, during clotting and subsequent fibrinolysis.
 The rheological conditions mimic the sluggish flow of blood in veins.

 While traditional thromboelastography is a global assay for blood clotting disorders and drug effects, TEM is primarily used in combination with appropriate differential assays.
 They allow testing in the presence of therapeutic heparin concentrations and provide differential diagnostic information to support decisions in therapy.
 In numerous publications, the validity of the method is shown.
 Application of TEM at the point of care (POC) or in emergency laboratories is getting more and more popular.
 TEM detects both hypo- and hyperfunctional stages of the clotting process and is probably the only reliable rapid test for the diagnosis of hyperfibrinolysis.
 In contrast to standard clotting tests, the fibrin-stabilizing effect of factor XIII contributes to the result.

 The rapid availability of results helps to discriminate surgical bleeding from a true haemostasis disorder and improves the therapy with blood products, factor concentrates, anticoagulants and protamine, hemostyptic and antifibrinolytic drugs.
 Several reports confirm that application of TEM is cost effective by reducing the consumption of blood products.

 Method

-Blood (300 µl, anticoagulated with citrate) is placed into the disposable cuvette using an electronic pipette.
+Blood (300 μL, anticoagulated with citrate) is placed into the disposable cuvette using an electronic pipette.
 A disposable pin is attached to a shaft which is connected with a thin spring (the equivalent to Hartert’s torsion wire in thrombelastography) and slowly oscillates back and forth.
 The signal of the pin suspended in the blood sample is transmitted via an optical detector system.
 The test is started by adding appropriate reagents.
 The instrument measures and graphically displays the changes in elasticity at all stages of the developing and resolving clot.
 The typical test temperature is 37 °C, but different temperatures can be selected, e.g. for patients with hypothermia.

 In contrast to thrombelastography with its pendulum-like principle, the design of the TEM viscoelastic detection system (figure 1) makes it quite robust and insensitive against mechanical shocks or vibrations.